mtimmin65/Polevaultingpi-callan-and-max/README.md

 ## week three
 In week three we took a complete 180 for our project.
 We are switching from our glider to us being the pi in the sky.
-We are both pole vaulters and we want to attatch a pico to ourselves and measure the data and our postions in the air to optimize our polevaulting abiliity.
-WE switched to this project because it is more unique and interesting than just a glider, and we are more passionate about this
+We are both pole vaulters and we want to attatch a pico to ourselves and measure the data and our postions in the air to optimize our polevaulting ability.
+We switched to this project because it is more unique and interesting than just a glider, and we are more passionate about this.